Some characterizations for Markov processes at first passage: Introduction

 \subsection{Article structure and roadmap to results}

-In Section~\ref{sec:scale-at-the-min} we characterize processes for which there ``exists a scale function \eqref{theorem:skip-free} at the minimum'' (Theorem~\ref{theorem:skip-free}).
+In Section~\ref{sec:scale-at-the-min} we characterize processes for which there ``exists a scale function $\Phi_q$ of \eqref{eq:scale-identity}, $q\in (0,\infty)$, at the minimum'' (Theorem~\ref{theorem:skip-free}).
 It turns out, without surprise, that actually it is necessary for $X$ to a.s. not have negative jumps.

-Then, under the latter assumption, Section~\ref{section:grround-work} describes the $\Phi_q$, $q\in [0,\infty)$, of \eqref{eq:scale-identity} in terms of a martingale problem (Proposition~\ref{proposition:characterization-one}) and, under reasonably innocuous conditions, via the associated generator-eigenvalue equation (Proposition~\ref{proposition:characterization-generator}).
-We do not claim any novelty here (both propositions are folklore, for sure), only relative generality, which may serve as a useful reference.
-In our main series of results, characterizations of the law of $X$ through the laws of its first passage times then follow in Section~\ref{section:characterizations}.
-Specifically, for possibly killed spectrally positive L\'evy processes, see Theorem~\ref{theorem:levy-character}; for self-similar Markov processes on the real line of the spectrally positive type, Theorem~\ref{theorem:self-similar}; for continuous-state branching processes, Theorems~\ref{theorem:csbp} and~\ref{theorem:csbp-2}.
-These latter results are at least a little bit unexpected.
+Section~\ref{section:grround-work} describes the $\Phi_q$ of \eqref{eq:scale-identity}, $q\in [0,\infty)$, in terms of a martingale problem (Proposition~\ref{proposition:characterization-one}) and via the associated generator-eigenvalue equation (Proposition~\ref{proposition:characterization-generator}); said generator is identified explicitly, and some special properties of the scale functions are noted in the ``time-changed L\'evy world'' (Proposition~\ref{proposition:fund-class}).
+We do not claim any novelty here (all mentioned propositions are folklore, for sure), only relative generality, which may serve as a useful reference.

+Exploiting the preceding, Theorem~\ref{theorem:skip-free} and Proposition~\ref{proposition:characterization-one} especially, characterizations of the law of $X$ through the laws of its first passage times then follow in our main series of results in Section~\ref{section:characterizations}.
+Specifically, for possibly killed spectrally positive L\'evy processes (pk-spLp), see Theorem~\ref{theorem:levy-character}; for self-similar Markov processes on the real line of the spectrally positive type, Theorem~\ref{theorem:self-similar}; for continuous-state branching processes, Theorems~\ref{theorem:csbp} and~\ref{theorem:csbp-2}.
+These results are at least a little bit unexpected.
 For intuitively it seems that the times of first passage downwards at the very least ``could not see'' the positive jumps, and yet, in the sense of characterizing the law, they do.